eazyliving/fyyd-api/README.md

 # fyyd api

 Documentations version: 0.2

 ---

-This is the initial documentation for the API to fyyd, the podcast search engine, directory and slow cooker.
+This is the documentation for the API to fyyd, the podcast search engine, directory and slow cooker.

 Take my apologies for this simple markdown, I tried to use something more fancy, but I took an arrow to my knee.

-**Please be aware: This version is most likely to change in the very near future.
+**~~Please be aware: This version is most likely to change in the very near future.
 It's my first kind of that API and I'm still learning how to do things the more or less correct way.
 All that works and all that is fine, but it may not be optimal.
-I want it to be at least near to optimal.**
+I want it to be at least near to optimal.~~**

+**Version 0.2 is now fixed and nailed to the wall.
+What does that mean?
+It means, that requests, parameters and responses won't change for that version and applications and scripts will not face substantial modifications, rendering them inoperabel.
+What will happen though, is that requests and parameters will be added and additional data inside responses will occur, as long as these changes don't touch functionality.**

+**Bugs or inconsistencies, flaws and so on will stay forever with v0.2, but may be addressed by additional requests or responses.
+Whatever I learn with this version will find it's way into 0.3 or whatever I'll number the next substantial release.**